guttih/Glosur/Gulp_uglify-concat-jshint_ecma6.md

 ```

-#####Gulp file
+####Gulp file
-This gulpfile will run two tasks by default "jshint" and "makeBuild"
+In the gulpfile listed here belowwill run two tasks by default "jshint" and "makeBuild"
 jshint uses the jshint-stylish reporter, which colorcodes errors making them more readable.
-- To run both tasks type `gulp`
 - To make jshint check your code type type `gulp jshint`
-- To minify and combine all your source files into one file type `gulp makeBuild`
+- To minify and combine all your source files into one file located in the build folder type `gulp makeBuild`
 - To run both tasks type `gulp`

+#####gulpfile.js
 ```
 var gulp = require('gulp');
     jshint = require('gulp-jshint');